QMCPACK/qmcpack/docs/methods.rst

   sufficient number of ``blocks`` to perform statistical analysis.

-- ``warmupsteps`` - ``warmupsteps`` are used only for equilibration.
+- ``warmupsteps`` - ``warmupsteps`` are used only for initial equilibration and do not count against the requested step or block count.
   Property measurements are not performed during warm-up steps.

 - ``steps`` - ``steps`` are the number of energy and other property measurements to perform per block.

 - ``substeps``  For each substep, an attempt is made to move each of the electrons once only by either particle-by-particle or an all-electron move.
-Because the local energy is evaluated only at each full step and not each substep, ``substeps`` are computationally cheaper and can be used to de-correlation at a low computational cost.
+Because the local energy is evaluated only at each full step and not each substep, ``substeps`` are computationally cheaper and can be used for decorrelation at a low computational cost.

 - ``usedrift`` The VMC is implemented in two algorithms with or without drift.
 In the no-drift algorithm, the move of each